widelands/widelands/doc/sphinx/source/themes.rst

     a random image from the subdirectory corresponding to the map's theme will be used as background image for the loading screen.
 If a theme contains no images, the Widelands logo will be used as background instead.

+If any of the above images or directories is missing, a fallback image will be used.

 **wui/** and **fsmenu/**
     These directories contain images for UI elements for items in the game and editor ('wui') and